 When you first start your pond, you will not have established a true ecosystem.
 Therefore, you will have to purchase commercial fish food.
 These are available anywhere pet and livestock feed is sold.

 Once your pond is established and your ecosystem is in place you should not have to feed your fish at all.

-However if you have plenty of plants and organic matter in your pond, and the food stays floating for a long period of time, it is probably safe to assume they get enough food from the pond itself.
-At this point, you can stop providing feed.
+However, if you have plenty of plants and organic matter in your pond, and the food stays floating for a long period of time, it is probably safe to assume they get enough food from the pond itself.
+At this point, you can stop providing the feed.

 Adding Decoration and Upkeep

 There are many ways you can be creative with your backyard pool-turned-pond.
 We used leftover, cutoffs from an old privacy fence we replaced to surround the sides of our pool.
 It made it look much better from the road than an old green pool.

 It also gave us a way to hang some plants and things on the pool without attaching them directly to the pool.
 We even added a Tilapia sign a friend gave us.

 You can decorate your pool as you wish.
 Please keep in mind if there are children nearby, install a fence for safety around your pool. many towns require this anyway.